 Robert’s total award is $600,000: $100,000 in compensatory damages plus $500,000 in punitive damages.

-If you believe you were injured due to someone’s malice, fraud or oppression, we invite you to contact us for a free consultation.
+If you believe you were injured due to someone’s malice, fraud or oppression, we invite you to contact our California law firm.
+We will fight for a settlement to cover all your compensatory damages (including emotional distress).
+Our experienced California injury lawyers have offices in Los Angeles, San Francisco, and throughout the state.

 If you were injured in Nevada, you may wish to read our article on punitive damages in Nevada.